Accessories Bicycles Parts Specials Tools

 Basic features

 The front of the shell has a domed glass window which protects the camera's lens.
-GoPro calls the window a "lens", but it really is only a window, except underwater, where its curvature puts images slightly out of focus.
-The manufacturer has announced but not yet released a flat-pane window for the shell that will avoid this problem.
-The window is of optical quality but not optically coated, resulting in additional lens flare when a bright light source (typically the sun) is in front of the camera.
+The window is of optical quality but not optically coated, resulting in lens flare when a bright light source (typically the sun) is in front of the camera.
+Go Pro calls the window a "lens", but it really is only a window.

 The camera may be left on, with a start-stop button for shooting, but also there is an "on-off" mode which shuts the camera down completely between shots, sparing the battery.
 Shooting is then controlled by the on-off switch on the front of the camera.
-It takes a couple of seconds in "on/off" mode for the camera to stabilize and adjust its exposure.
+It takes a couple of seconds in "on/off" mode for the camera to adjust its exposure.
 In this mode, your finger will probably be visible at the side of the image as you press the on-off button to start and stop the camera.
-The camera beeps to indicate stating and stopping, a useful feature when it is mounted out of site but within reach.
+The camera beeps to indicate starting and stopping, a useful feature when it is mounted out of sight but within reach.

 Spoke Divider